 Creating a Culture of Excellence

 Leaders and managers hold a special responsibility.
 Their standards create the most significant ripples.
 When a manager holds themselves accountable, communicates clearly, and champions quality, they create a psychologically safe environment for excellence to thrive.
 Team members feel empowered to do their best work.
 They know that their efforts will be valued and recognized.
 In contrast, a leader with lax standards can inadvertently signal that mediocrity is acceptable.
 Thus, your personal commitment to excellence is the most powerful leadership tool you have.
-Leadership Excellence: Creating High-Performance Teams
+When you truly embrace the philosophy of “be the kind of person that makes other people want to up quote origin,” you establish yourself as a model leader whose influence transforms entire organizations.

 Ripples in Your Personal Life